cockroachdb/docs/src/current/cockroachcloud/upgrade-to-v24.1.md

 ### Expect temporary limitations

 Most {{ page.page_version }} features can be used right away, but some will be enabled only after the upgrade has been finalized.
-Attempting to use these features before finalization will result in errors:
+Attempting to use these features before finalization will result in errors. {% comment %}TODO: List of temporary limitations for GA{% endcomment %}

 For an expanded list of features included in {{ page.page_version }}, temporary limitations, backward-incompatible changes, and deprecated features in the [{{ page.page_version }} release notes](https://www.cockroachlabs.com/docs/releases/{{ page.page_version }}).